 6. Free Migrations

 If you already have a site on the interwebs, FastComet will help you move it over to their service for free.

-- The hosting company will say they do free migrations, and then when you need it, they’ll send you a support doc that you’ll have to figure out all by yourself.
+- The hosting company will say they do free migrations.
+When you actually need it, they’ll send you a support doc that you’ll have to figure out all by yourself.

 - Or, they’ll use some janky ‘wizard’ tool to automatically move the info so they don’t have to lift a finger.

 FastComet, on the other hand, will have their own team of experts moves the entire site for you.
 So you won’t have to lift a finger.
-And it’ll be all wrapped up in less than an hour, with zero additional fees or higher plans needed.
+It’ll be all wrapped up in less than an hour, with zero additional fees or higher plans needed.